dd32/td-gh-ex/README.txt

 * THIS THEME DOES NOT WORK WITH WORDPRESS 2.1 OR OLDER *

-1) After you've extracted the "atahualpa.zip" file on your desktop computer, you'll get a directory "atahualpa" with files and subdirectories
+1) After you've extracted the "atahualpa2.zip" file on your desktop computer, you'll get a directory "atahualpa2" with files and subdirectories

-/directory-where-you-saved-the-zip-file-to/atahualpa.zip
+/directory-where-you-saved-the-zip-file-to/atahualpa2.zip
-/directory-where-you-saved-the-zip-file-to/atahualpa/
+/directory-where-you-saved-the-zip-file-to/atahualpa2/
-/directory-where-you-saved-the-zip-file-to/atahualpa/functions/
+/directory-where-you-saved-the-zip-file-to/atahualpa2/functions/
-/directory-where-you-saved-the-zip-file-to/atahualpa/images/
+/directory-where-you-saved-the-zip-file-to/atahualpa2/images/
-/directory-where-you-saved-the-zip-file-to/atahualpa/_plugins/
+/directory-where-you-saved-the-zip-file-to/atahualpa2/_plugins/
-/directory-where-you-saved-the-zip-file-to/atahualpa/..bunch of files..
+/directory-where-you-saved-the-zip-file-to/atahualpa2/..bunch of files..

 2) Remove the subdirectory "_plugins" from
-the main directory "atahualpa" and put it one level higher.
+the main directory "atahualpa2" and put it one level higher.
 You can do this with CTRL+x (cut) and CTRL+v (paste) or with the right mouse button ("cut"..., then "paste"), so that you end up with something like.

-/directory-where-you-saved-the-zip-file-to/atahualpa.zip
+/directory-where-you-saved-the-zip-file-to/atahualpa2.zip
-/directory-where-you-saved-the-zip-file-to/atahualpa/
+/directory-where-you-saved-the-zip-file-to/atahualpa2/
-/directory-where-you-saved-the-zip-file-to/atahualpa/functions/
+/directory-where-you-saved-the-zip-file-to/atahualpa2/functions/
-/directory-where-you-saved-the-zip-file-to/atahualpa/images/
+/directory-where-you-saved-the-zip-file-to/atahualpa2/images/
-/directory-where-you-saved-the-zip-file-to/atahualpa/..bunch of files..
+/directory-where-you-saved-the-zip-file-to/atahualpa2/..bunch of files..
-/directory-where-you-saved-the-zip-file-to/_plugins/		<--- This directory is now side by side with "atahualpa", and not inside of it anymore
+/directory-where-you-saved-the-zip-file-to/_plugins/		<--- This directory is now side by side with "atahualpa2", and not inside of it anymore

-3) Now upload the whole "atahualpa" directory with its subdirectories and files to your web hosting account, into the directory "/whereever-your-wordpress-installation-is/wp-content/themes/".
+3) Now upload the whole "atahualpa2" directory with its subdirectories and files to your web hosting account, into the directory "/whereever-your-wordpress-installation-is/wp-content/themes/".
-The final location of the "atahualpa" directory should look like this:
+The final location of the "atahualpa2" directory should look like this:

-/whereever-your-wordpress-installation-is/wp-content/themes/atahualpa/
+/whereever-your-wordpress-installation-is/wp-content/themes/atahualpa2/
-/whereever-your-wordpress-installation-is/wp-content/themes/atahualpa/functions/
+/whereever-your-wordpress-installation-is/wp-content/themes/atahualpa2/functions/
-/whereever-your-wordpress-installation-is/wp-content/themes/atahualpa/images/
+/whereever-your-wordpress-installation-is/wp-content/themes/atahualpa2/images/
-/whereever-your-wordpress-installation-is/wp-content/themes/atahualpa/..bunch of files..
+/whereever-your-wordpress-installation-is/wp-content/themes/atahualpa2/..bunch of files..

 4) Log in to your Wordpress admin area and click on "Design" (WP 2.5 and newer) or "Presentation" (WP 2.3 and older).
 Scroll down and click on either the name or the screenshot of the "Atahualpa" theme.
 (From WP 2.6 on there'll be a